How Underwriters Qualify Income And Approve Mortgage Loans

 Rental Income from an exiting property can be used if the following:

 - If the homeowner of the departing property has at least 25% equity or 75% LTV

 - This value needs to be determined by a home appraisal

 Maximum 75% of potential rental income determined by the appraisal of the departing property can be used.

 NON-QM Loans And Bank Statement Loans For Self Employed Borrowers

-Non-QM Loans and Bank Statement Loans for self employed borrowers are alternative financing programs.
+Non-QM Loans and Bank Statement Loans for self-employed borrowers are alternative financing programs.
 NON-QM Loans do not require any waiting period after bankruptcy and foreclosure.
-Bank Statement Loan for self employed borrowers are loan programs where no tax returns are required.
+Bank Statement Loan for self-employed borrowers is loan programs where no tax returns are required.
 24 months bank statements of self employed borrowers is used to calculate income.
-If 24 months bank statements is used, then half of the deposits will be averaged to calculate monthly income.
+If 24 months of bank statements are used, then half of the deposits will be averaged to calculate monthly income.
 If 24 months personal bank statements are averaged, then 100% of the deposits can be averaged to calculate monthly income.
-Borrower with any questions on this blog can contact The Gustan Cho Team at USA Mortgage at 1-800-900-8569 or text us at 262-716-8151 for faster response.
-Or borrowers can email us at firstname.lastname@example.org.
+Borrowers with any questions on this blog can contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or borrowers can email us at [email protected]